CAIDA/stardust-docker/README.md

 specified, then the user will be able to use the full resources of their host VM.

+If your user is going to be running Spark jobs with their container, you will also need to specify the `sparkblockport`, `sparkdriverport`, and `sparkuiport` options in `/etc/dockersh.ini`.
+These options must be specified within the custom section for that user and must be unique for each user that is sharing a container host.
+For instance, if user A is using ports 5001, 5002 and 5003 for their Spark driver, UI and block ports respectively, then user B should avoid using any ports in the 5001-5030 range for their own Spark ports.

+Users that are not using their container for running Spark jobs (e.g. are using the stardust-basic image) do not need to provide Spark port options and can safely ignore any warnings about missing Spark port configuration when they start their container.

 ### Accessing containers

 Once the user exists, they can reach their container simply by sshing into